Big Thunder Mountain Railroad: Tokyo Disneyland

-Disneyland Paris version
+Disneyland Paris

-While primarily based on the Florida version, Paris's version is unique as it is situated on an island in the middle of the Rivers of the Far West, where Tom Sawyer's Island would normally sit.
+The Paris version of the ride is unique as it is situated on an island in the middle of the Rivers of the Far West, where Tom Sawyer's Island would normally sit.
 It is also the only version of the ride to be an opening day attraction and the largest installment at any Disney park.
-The Paris version underwent a year long refurbishment from November 2015 to December 2016.
-As part of the renovation, the brakes were overhauled, some of the scenery was repainted, and a few elements from the California version were added (rainbow pools of water on the first lift hill cave, new sound effects for the mine elevator on the second lift hill, new mapping effects for the blasting scene on the third lift hill).
-Interactive games were also installed in the queue.
+Also unlike the other versions, the trains at the Paris version are painted to look weathered and aged.

 Guests board the trains at a station on the mainland.
-Unlike the other versions, the trains on this version are painted to look weathered and aged.
 Immediately upon leaving the station, trains dive into a tunnel that transports them under the Rivers of the Far West to the island where the ride is located.
 The train makes a right hand turn, and makes a quick steep rise before starting up the first lift hill.
 As trains climb out of the darkness of the underwater tunnel, stalactites and stalagmites can be seen growing next to the track, along with several rainbow colored pools of water.
 The sounds of bats swooping up above can also be heard.
 During warmer months, a waterfall parts around the track at the top of the hill.
 Trains pop out of the tunnel, leave the lift hill, and drop around a left hand turn, pass through a small cave, then make a swooping right turn.
 If the trains are being dispatched timely, when the train goes through this curve, it will appear to make a near miss with a train in the 540 degree helix.

 After this turn, the trains pass under the second lift hill and its drop, making a slight hop, before making a left hand turn onto a trestle.
-The train runs along the Rivers of the Far West, across the water from Phantom Manor, then makes a slight right hand turn, and suddenly falls through a washed out section of the trestle, hitting a magnetic trim brake.
+The trains run along the Rivers of the Far West, across the water from Phantom Manor (the park's version of The Haunted Mansion), then make a slight right hand turn and suddenly fall through a washed out section of the trestle.
 The trestle drop also contains an on-ride camera.
-After dropping down to the water level (with water jets on the sides of the track simulating a splashdown), the trains go around a left turn and hit the base of the second lift hill.
+After dropping down to the water level (with water jets on the sides of the track simulating a splashdown), the trains go around a left turn, enter a mill camp, and begin climbing the second lift hill.